 Also, with many online platforms and open education resources, you never be far from a topic of your interest that can help you prepare.
 Sites such as Khan Academy, Slideshare, YouTube etc. will help you.
 If you want to know more about Open education resources (OERs), speak to my friend Dr Viv Rolfe here about where you can find these excellent free resources.

-STEP SIX – Be mindful of others: something I learnt over a decade ago working with Access Summit, the UKs largest and leading integrated H.E. based assessment and support provider was how different the make up on your class is.
+STEP SIX – Be Inclusive: something I learnt over a decade ago working with Access Summit, the UKs largest and leading integrated H.E. based assessment and support provider was how different the make up on your class is.

 Every student in your lecture room is different and might have different learning needs and requirements thus, no one size fits all strategy.